Stalking and Aggravated Stalking Charges

 Stalking a minor: In Florida, you could face felony charges for stalking a minor under 16.

 If the defendant is convicted of any of these types of aggravated stalking, he faces penalties for a third degree felony.
 Prison terms of up to five years and fines of up to $5,000 are possible.
 If the offender is a repeat felony offender, harsher punishment may ensue.

-Speak with a dedicated criminal defense attorney in West Palm Beach who handles accusations and charges for stalking and aggravated stalking.
+Speak with Brian Gabriel, a dedicated criminal defense attorney in West Palm Beach, who handles accusations and charges for stalking and aggravated stalking.
 Attorney Brian Gabriel dedicates his practice of over 30 years to defending those accused of misdemeanor and felony offenses.
-Call 561-622-5575 or contact The Law Office of Gabriel & Gabriel online for a free consultation.
+Call 561-622-5575 or contact Brian Gabriel at The Law Office of Gabriel & Gabriel online for a free consultation.